 Carbohydrate.
 A sugar or starch such as pasta, bread, fruits. vegetables, beans, or dairy that the body uses as its main energy source.
 Carbohydrates have 4 calories a gram.

 Cholesterol.
 Vital for building hormones and cell membranes.
 Your body makes most of the cholesterol it needs.
 Cholesterol is listed under the fat information on a nutrition label.
-Most people should consume less than 300 mg of cholesterol daily.

 Dietary fiber.
 The part of plant foods that we cannot digest.
 Whole grains, fruits, vegetables, nuts, and seeds contain fiber.
 Fiber helps fill you up, can help lower cholesterol, and keeps you regular.
 You need at least 25 to 38 grams daily.
 To be considered high in fiber, a food must contain least 5 grams per serving.